Blinken vows more US military might in Indo-Pacific | Law-Order

 "It's about reinforcing our strengths so we can keep the peace, as we have done in the region for decades," he said.
 He did not elaborate further but the administration made waves earlier this year by agreeing to a pact that will see Australia produce nuclear-powered submarines.

-Blinken insisted that the US is not trying to force countries to choose between the United States and China or seeking conflict with China.
+Blinken insisted that the U.S. is not trying to force countries to choose between the United States and China, or seeking conflict with China.
 But he laid out a litany of complaints about "Beijing's aggressive actions" from "Northeast Asia to Southeast Asia and from the Mekong River to the Pacific Islands.''
+At a daily briefing, Chinese Foreign Ministry spokesperson Wang Wenbin said Blinken's latest comments showed the U.S. was contradicting itself by "playing up the so-called China threat on the one hand while claiming that it has no intention to seek conflict with China on the other."
+Wang criticised the US for "frequently sending ships and aircraft to the the area to flex muscles and stir up trouble.''
 Blinken is in Indonesia on the first leg of a week-long, three-nation tour of Southeast Asia that will also take him to Malaysia and Thailand.
 Countering China's growing aggressiveness in the region, particularly in the South China Sea, in Hong Kong and against Taiwan is prominent on his agenda.

-"Countries across the region want this behavior to change," he said.
+"Countries across the region want this behaviour to change," he said.
 "We do too."
 "We are determined to ensure freedom of navigation in the South China Sea," he said.
 "It is also why we have an abiding interest in peace and stability in the Taiwan Strait."
-Blinken said the US "will forge stronger connections" with its five treaty allies in the region — Australia, Japan, the Philippines, South Korea, and Thailand — boost ties between them and cultivate a stronger partnership with the Association of Southeast Asian Nations, many of whose members feel threatened by China.
+Blinken said the U.S. "will forge stronger connections" with its five treaty allies in the region — Australia, Japan, the Philippines, South Korea and Thailand — boost ties between them and cultivate a stronger partnership with the Association of Southeast Asian Nations, many of whose members feel threatened by China.

 "A strong and independent ASEAN has long been central to tackle urgent crises and long-term challenges," Blinken said, in particular calling out the military rulers of Myanmar, also known as Burma, for their February takeover and subsequent crackdown on protesters.